 How to create more engaging employee benefit guides

-Human resource experts say that creating personalized employee benefit guides is the key to grab top talent attention, retain employees and overall improve job satisfaction.
+Human resource experts say that creating personalized employee benefit guides is the key to grabbing top talent’s attention, retaining employees and overall improving job satisfaction, especially in the field of HR software development.
 Nothing new up to this point.

 After all, what makes employees happy today?
 For some, it could be a big paycheck.
 While for others, the freedom of working 7 hours a day or having the luxury of sipping matcha latte while working from their favorite coffee shop, could be worth more.

 According to a recent Statista study on the future of work, there has been a 78% increase in job posts mentioning workplace flexibility, since 2016.
 This benefit is extremely important for millennials who would switch jobs if this meant more flexibility.
 They would rather make less money and enjoy their job rather than make more but hate it.
 Seems like money is not enough to retain millennials for longer.